nais/euthanaisa/README.md

 # euthanaisa

-Euthanaisa is a Kubernetes utility that loops through all resources in the cluster looking for the annotation `euthanaisa.nais.io/kill-after: <timestamp>`.
+Euthanaisa is a Kubernetes utility that loops through all defined resources in the cluster looking for the annotation `euthanaisa.nais.io/kill-after: <timestamp>`.

 If it finds this annotation, and the timestamp is valid and earlier than `time.Now()`, it deletes the resource.